Everything Oral Sensory: The Total Guide - Your Kid's Table

-I want to take a minute to thank today’s sponsor, Chewigem USA.
+Thank you to our sponsor, Chewigem USA.
 Chewigem USA provides a wide assortment of quality and safe chewy jewelry, which is perfect for oral sensory processing.
-So many kids with oral needs benefit from quick access to something to chew on.
-One of the easiest ways to do that is to have your child wear an inconspicuous piece of jewelry so they can fill that need to chew!
+So many kids with oral needs benefit from quick access to something to chew on like an inconspicuous piece of chew-jewelry!

 What You Really Need to Know About Oral Sensory